cogini/mix_systemd/README.md

 ## Configuration

-The library gets standard information in `mix.exs`, e.g. the app name and version, then calculates default values for its configuration parameters.
+The library gets standard information from `mix.exs`, e.g. the app name and version, then calculates default values for its configuration parameters.

 You can override these parameters using settings in `config/config.exs`, e.g.: